Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

  - You drop something you are holding.

 ## Epic hit
 An epic hit happens when the attack roll is 10, 10.
-Those attacks are the stuff of legends, something which will be
+Those attacks are the stuff of legends! when Such a roll is made, the attack automatically hits, and one of the following things happen:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzIwNjAyMjUsMTY4MjcyMDcwLC0xNj
+eyJoaXN0b3J5IjpbLTE1MzY2NTc5NDcsMTY4MjcyMDcwLC0xNj
 QzODQyNDk4XX0=
 -->